CS-433/ml-project-2-vikings_ml/README.md

 ## Description

 This project is the second of two in the EPFL course "CS-433 Machine Learning".
 The aim of the project is solve the AICrowd challenge Road Segmenation hosted by MLO EPFL.
+The challenge aims to train machine learning models that segment roads from background in satelitte images.

 A complete challenge description as well as the training and test data provided, can be found [here](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation).

+To best understand the implementations we did during the competition, we reccommend reading the report and the corresponding `story.ipynb` notebook.
+The report outlines the theoretical background and results from our implementations while the `story.ipynb` shows our progress and predictions.

 ## Overview of Folder Structure